 Justification of Red List Category

-Has been recorded nesting in rocky cliffs during March.
+The species has been recorded nesting in rocky cliffs during March.
 On Henderson Island, has been recorded nesting in woodland behind beaches or in low fern scrub close to the island’s cliffs.
 Nesting is seasonal, with egg-laying between late May and early July.
 50-day incubation period is completed in three stints.
 The male takes the first stint, averaging 19.3 days, following a similar stint by the female, and then the male for the second time.
 Egg-hatching normally occurs towards the end of the male’s second stint (Brooke 2010).
-Off-duty incubating birds range up to 4500 km from Henderson towards the coasts of Peru (T. Clay et al., in prep.).
-Breeding sites are completed abandoned during the non-breeding period, after November.
+Off-duty incubating birds can travel over 4,800 km from Henderson towards the coast of Peru (Clay et al. 2017).
+Breeding sites are completely abandoned during the non-breeding period, after November.
 They feed mainly at sea on cephalopods, fish and small crustaceans (Imber et al. 1995).

 Conservation Actions Underway